NY officer charged with murder in mentally ill woman's death

-NEW YORK (AP) - A police sergeant has been indicted by a New York City grand jury on a murder charge in the shooting of a 66-year-old mentally ill woman, a death the mayor called tragic and unacceptable.
+NEW YORK (AP) - A police sergeant has been charged with murder in the shooting of a 66-year-old mentally ill woman, a death the mayor called tragic and unacceptable.

 Sgt.
-Hugh Barry was arrested Wednesday and was awaiting an arraignment in Deborah Danner's October death, police said.
+Hugh Barry was arrested Wednesday and was awaiting an arraignment on a murder indictment in Deborah Danner's October death, police said.
 A spokesman for his union called the charges ridiculous.

 Police were responding to a 911 call about an emotionally disturbed person when Barry, who has been with the New York Police Department for eight years, encountered Danner in her Bronx apartment.